 Any description of advanced analytics needs to begin with the catch-all term “Big Data.”
 Large amounts of structure and unstructured information that can be captured from a wide range of resources.

 Most enterprises are now utilizing this data in some form or fashion, even if they don’t label it as such.
 Purchase records, website clicks and page views, location and demographics information, device usage—each counts as a piece that can be stored, refined, and analyzed.

 The availability of all this data has changed how enterprises can leverage information to improve their business.
-Instead of simply being reactive when using data, organizations can now employ progressive technologies such as predictive analytics, artificial intelligence (AI), and machine learning (ML).
+Instead of simply being reactive using data, organizations can now employ progressive technologies such as:

 In contrast to traditional business analytics, predictive analytics mines vast quantities of information in order to glean projections.
 These projections are more than just educated guesses—in fact, they can assist enterprises in: